Obama to balance praise, pressure in historic Myanmar visit

 The previous batch did not appear to include any political prisoners, but a senior prison department official, who declined to be identified, told Reuters that Myint Aye, a prominent human rights activist, would be among those freed on Monday.

-It was not clear if other political detainees would be included.
-Obama has made the freeing of all political prisoners one of the conditions for the full lifting of sanctions imposed on Myanmar for rights abuses under the junta.

-Obama will make his first stop at the Parliament Building for talks with Thein Sein.
+Obama will make his first stop at the Parliament Building in Yangon, the former capital of Myanmar, for talks with Thein Sein.
 He will see Suu Kyi at the lakeside villa where she was held under house arrest for most of the past two decades until her release in 2010.
-Obama will then cap his six-hour visit with a speech at Rangoon University.
+Obama will then cap his six-hour visit with a speech at Yangon University.

-Violence between the majority Buddhist population and the Rohingya Muslim minority in western Myanmar is a top concern, and Obama’s aides promised that he would address the issue directly with Myanmar’s leaders.
+Violence between majority Buddhists and the Rohingya Muslim minority in western Myanmar is a top concern, and Obama’s aides said he would address the issue directly with Myanmar’s leaders.

-At least 167 people were killed in two periods of violence in Rakhine state in June and October this year, and 111,000 people were made homeless.
+At least 167 people were killed in two periods of violence in Rakhine state in June and October this year.

 Myanmar considers the Rohingya Muslims to be illegal immigrants from neighboring Bangladesh and does not recognize them as citizens.
-A Reuters investigation into the wave of sectarian assaults painted a picture of organized attacks.
+A Reuters investigation into the wave of sectarian assaults painted a picture of organized attacks against the Muslim community.

 Thein Sein, in a letter to U.N.
-Secretary-General Ban Ki-moon last week, promised to tackle the root causes of the problem, he United Nations said.
+Secretary-General Ban Ki-moon last week, promised to tackle the root causes of the problem, the United Nations said.

 Despite human rights concerns, the White House sees Myanmar as a legacy-building success story of Obama’s policy of seeking engagement with U.S. enemies, a strategy notably that has gone almost nowhere with countries like Iran and North Korea.